KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 In KeyboardKit, a ``KeyboardCalloutService`` can return secondary callout actions when a key is long pressed and trigger feedback when the selected secondary action changes.

-KeyboardKit automatically creates an instance of ``KeyboardCallout/StandardService`` and injects it into ``KeyboardInputViewController/services``.
-You can replace it at any time, as described further down, or inject localized services into it with ``KeyboardCalloutService/tryRegisterLocalizedService(_:)``.
+KeyboardKit injects a ``KeyboardCallout/StandardCalloutService`` into ``KeyboardInputViewController/services``.
+You can replace it at any time, as described further down, or add localized services to it with ``KeyboardCalloutService/tryRegisterLocalizedService(_:)``.